pulp-platform/pulpino/fpga/README.md

 3. Prepare the SD card and the ZedBoard for booting via SD card.
    To prepare the card, follow the Xilinx guide [1].

-4. Copy the boot.bin file to the first partition of the SD card.
+4. Copy the BOOT.BIN, uImage and devicetree.dtb files to the first partition of the SD card.
+   Those files can be found inside the `fpga/sw/sd_image` folder.

 5. Extract the content of the rootfs.tar archive and put it on the second partition of the SD card.